 are Six VRQs in fish and shellfish (see left),

 are are all Awards, ranging in size from 10 to 12 credits;

 are not replacements for NVQs but are a type of qualification

-new to the fish and shellfish industry;
+developed in 2011 for the fish and shellfish industry;

 suited for delivery by a training provider, college or